alphaoumardev/myselenium/README.md

 # Crawlers

-A comprehensive collection of web scrapers and automation scripts built with Python, designed to extract data from various platforms including e-commerce sites, social media, job boards, and more.
+A collection of web scrapers and automation scripts built with Python, designed to extract data from various platforms including e-commerce sites, social media, job boards, and more.

 ## Table of Contents